 - if you have allergies to medicines, foods, or other substances

-- if you have a history of liver problems or high liver enzyme levels, blood problems (eg, anemia), thyroid problems, bone marrow depression, heart disease, seizures, alcohol abuse or dependence, depression, or suicidal thoughts or behaviors
+- if you have a history of liver problems or high liver enzyme levels, blood problems (eg, anemia), thyroid problems, bone marrow depression, bleeding problems or blood clots, heart disease, seizures, alcohol abuse or dependence, mental or mood problems (eg, depression), or suicidal thoughts or behaviors

 Some MEDICINES MAY INTERACT with interferon beta-1a.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Medicines that may harm the liver (eg, acetaminophen, methotrexate, ketoconazole, isoniazid, certain medicines for HIV infection) because the risk of liver side effects may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the liver.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if interferon beta-1a may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use interferon beta-1a as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Interferon beta-1a comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get interferon beta-1a refilled.